marcomorabito94-mm/did-staffing-intervention/README.md

 **Method:** Difference-in-Differences (DiD) with Wasserstein-matched control group
 **Stack:** Python · pandas · numpy · seaborn · matplotlib · scipy · scikit-learn

+> **Note on data** The datasets in `data/` are **synthetic**.
+They were generated to replicate the structure, distributions and statistical patterns of a real Difference-in-Differences analysis — without exposing any proprietary or confidential information.

 > Follow-up to [`staffing-conversion-rate-analysis`](https://github.com/marcomorabito94-mm/staffing-conversion-rate-analysis), which identified the staffing→CR correlation and the store-level opportunity.

 ---